 According to the American Association of Veterinary State Boards, most states require a passing score on the Veterinary Technician National Examination (VTNE) in order for a veterinary technician to be credentialed.
 In the state of California, you must pass both the Veterinary Technician National Examination and the California Veterinary Technician Examination.

-You will need to have at least 4,416 hours of practical experience under the direct supervision of a California-licensed veterinarian in order to qualify for the Veterinary Technician National Examination.
-20 hours of continuing education (CE) are required annually to keep your license current.
+To keep your license current, 20 hours of continuing education (CE) are required annually to keep your license current.
 16 of the 20 hours must be taken from approved CE providers; four hours can be accomplished through self-study.

 How do I start my training to become a Veterinary Technician?